Your Guide to Home Battery Backup Power

 For many of us in California, the thought of a power outage is a real concern.
 If your top priority is keeping your home running smoothly during an outage, a battery backup is an incredible tool for peace of mind.
 Instead of fumbling for flashlights, you can have a system that automatically kicks in to power your essentials.
 This means your refrigerator stays cold, your lights stay on, and you can keep your devices charged.
 A battery backup system offers resilience, ensuring you and your family remain safe and comfortable when the grid goes down.
 It’s about creating a reliable haven, no matter what’s happening outside.

-If You Want to Store Solar Energy and Save Money
+If You Have Solar and Want to Save Money

 A battery system is the perfect partner for your solar panels.
 During the day, your panels often produce more electricity than your home needs.
 Without a battery, that excess energy goes back to the grid.
 With a battery, you can store that clean, free energy for later.
 You can then use your stored power during the evening or on cloudy days, reducing your reliance on your utility company.
 This is especially valuable during "peak hours" when electricity rates are at their highest.
 By using your own stored solar power instead, you can significantly lower your monthly energy bills.
 It’s a smart financial move that helps you get the most out of your solar investment.